History of Bristol's buses

 County of Avon coat of arms

 The impact of this on the Bristol Omnibus Co. might not be obvious, but Avon County Council became responsible for public transport strategy within its area, while Bristol City Council was the partner in Bristol Joint Services and therefore actually a transport operator.
 That being the case, the two councils needed to cooperate, but the city regarded the new county as an upstart, and relations between the two tended to be hostile.
 The fact that operating conditions were becoming increasingly difficult would have made cooperation even more valuable, but it was not to be.
 The Joint Services made a loss of over £400,000 in 1974 and this was projected to more than double in 1975 due to a national pay award linked to the retail prices index.
 Clearly a fares increase would be needed.
 That in itself required the permission of the Traffic Commissioner, and that in turn required consultation with the local authority, in this case Avon County Council.
-Although the City Council tried to obtain a response from Avon, and even tried to get a County representative on to a working committee to look at fares, the county was silent.
+Although the City Council tried to obtain a response from Avon, and even tried to get a County representative onto a working committee to look at fares, the county remained silent.